 Living in Medellín, Colombia means that sometimes I ache to escape the city life to spend time in wild, unspoiled nature.
 Two friends and I decided to take an extra-long weekend to leave Medellín for one of the most famous natural wonders of Colombia: El Cocuy National Park.

-The park is nestled deep in the countryside of Boyacá north of Bogotá and is known for it’s high altitude glaciers, alien-like Frailejones plants, and otherworldly mountainscapes.
-We arrived to the park without plans, reservations... or any idea what to expect.
+The park is nestled deep in the countryside of Boyacá north of Bogotá and is known for its high altitude glaciers, alien-like Frailejones plants, and otherworldly mountainscapes.
+We arrived at the park without plans, reservations… or any idea what to expect.